Beginner’s Guide to Flash Photography – Tips, Tricks and Lessons (Updated)

 Step 2: Understand the Difference Between TTL vs. Manual Flash

-When it comes to photography as a professional, you want control & precision.
-You don’t want your camera making decisions for you because it makes it hard to replicate settings, figure out how to troubleshoot, or even give you creative control.
+When it comes to photography as a professional, you want control amd precision.
+You don’t want your camera making decisions for you because it makes it hard to replicate settings, figure out how to troubleshoot, or give you creative control.
 Let’s understand the difference between TTL and Manual Flash:

 - Manual – The photographer controls the exact power.
 At the end of the day, we want full control and precision.
-We want every one of our shots to be equal in exposure so that way when we get into post-production, we can apply one set of development settings to it and be done.
+We want every one of our shots to be similar in exposure so that when we get into post-production, we can apply one set of development settings and be done.